Mutual Release, Waiver, and Quitclaim Fill out the template

 If the parties want to acknowledge the document, this document also contains an Acknowledgment.
 An Acknowledgment is an act of a person before a notary public stating that the signature on a document was voluntarily affixed by him and he executed the document as his free and voluntary act.

 Acknowledging the document is optional however, a document that is acknowledged before a notary public turns the document into a public document.
-Public documents are generally self-authenticating, meaning no other evidence will be needed to prove the that the parties signed the Release, Waiver, and Quitclaim.
+Public documents are generally self-authenticating, meaning no other evidence will be needed to prove that the parties signed the Release, Waiver, and Quitclaim.

 If the document will be acknowledged, the parties (or their respective representatives) should present themselves before a notary public with all the original copies of the document and their attachments, if applicable, and swear an oath to the foregoing.
 The parties (or their respective representatives) should also bring a competent form of identification, such as a passport or driver's license.
 A competent form of identification is a current identification document bearing the photograph and signature of the parties (or their respective representatives) and should have been issued by an official agency.